guylapid/greengen/README.md

 ## Usage
 For example, suppose we want to implement a function that performs some heavy business logic, and generates logs.
 We want to handle the logs the moment they are created.
-But our functions has to call a deep stack of helper functions, which in their turn call more functions, and logs may be written anywhere inside any function.
+But our function has to call a deep stack of helper functions, which in their turn call more functions, and logs may be written anywhere inside any function.
 The implementation with regular generators will be utterly annoying:
 ```python